Generating a consistent flow of leads is a challenge for many coworking businesses.

 This first tip is pretty simple — find out where people hang out and display your brand there.

 For example, coffee shops, restaurants, and bars often have dedicated spaces for advertising.
 That’s an easy way to get eyeballs on your business.
 You can also sponsor events in these places, like happy hours, wine tastings, or charity events.
+For more info, check out our article on the best coworking space event ideas.

 Again, if you take the time to research your local scene and build mutually beneficial relationships, you should have no problem here.